• Skip to primary navigation

 Normally, I make our mashed potatoes and just freeze them in bulk.
 But with all the things I love to freeze I was starting to run out of freezer space!

 Much to my joy and relief, the mashed potatoes are completely indistinguishable from fresh mashed potatoes!
-You can even see my rehydrating them in the video below (at about 6:33 mark).
+You can even see my rehydrating them in the video later in this post!

 1. Make your favorite mashed potato recipe the day before you want to freeze dry them and put them in the fridge to get cold.